 The Road Did Not Start in Malta

-Jaydip Lakhankiya is a farmer's son from Bhavnagar, Gujarat, whose 182-day India journey, outdoor fieldwork, and climate study in Malta led to a public 12,000 km walk back to India.
+Jaydip Lakhankiya grew up in a farming family in Bhavnagar, Gujarat.
+A 182-day journey across India, years of outdoor work, and later study in Malta eventually led him to begin a 12,000 km walk back toward India.

 The biography behind the mission